 This stunning resort is located close to a popular turtle nesting ground so it’s not uncommon to spot turtles gliding past.

-If you are super lucky, you may see turtles nesting or you might come across tiny hatchlings making their way down the beach towards the ocean.
+If you are super lucky, you may see turtles nesting or you might come across tiny hatchlings making their way down the beach towards the ocean for the very first time.

 The hotel also works with local rescue groups who protect turtle nests and release baby turtles into the ocean.